Free shipping on orders over 50€ up to 500g

 Properties of epoxy resins

-Epoxy resin can take 24 to 72 hours to cure depending on the type of resin, the ambient temperature and the thickness of the resin.
+Epoxy resin can take from 24 h to 72 h to cure , depending on resin type, ambient temperature and resin thickness.
 The optimum temperature is usually between 20 and 25° C in a dry place.
-However, even though it is hard to the touch, the resin still "works" for up to 15 days after mixing.
-During these 15 days, it can still undergo transformations due to the outside environment.
-For example, if exposed to sunlight the resin may yellow slightly.
+However, even if the resin is hard to the touch, it can still "work" for up to 15 days after mixing.
+During these 15 days, it can still undergo transformations due to the external environment.
+For example, if exposed to direct sunlight, the resin may turn slightly yellow.
 Sudden temperature changes can also have an influence.
-Another example, in the case of a coaster that you have covered with resin: wait at least 15 days before putting a glass on it, otherwise the glass may make marks.
+Another example, in the case of a resin-coated coaster: wait at least 15 days before placing a glass on it, otherwise the glass may mark.

-This is why it is important to protect epoxy resins from UV rays and dust, temperature shocks and humidity during the curing process.
+That's why it's important to protect epoxy resins from UV rays, dust, temperature shocks and humidity during curing.

-There are a large number of these resins, they can be fully transparent, opaque colored or translucent tinted.
+There is a wide range of these resins, which can be fully transparent, opaque colored or translucent tinted.

-The viscosity of epoxy resins changes according to their specificity:
+The viscosity of epoxy resins varies according to their specificity:

-• The resins CResins are used for the inclusion of elements in molds, spheres or beads containing flowers for example are liquid.
-It is often used for decoration, but can also be used for jewelry.
+• Crystal resins , for example, are liquid and areused to embed elements in molds, spheres or beads containing flowers.
+They are often used for decorative purposes, but can also be used for jewelry.

-• Epoxy glazing resins, also called topping resins, are viscous.
+• Epoxy glazing resins, also known as topping resins, are viscous.
 Glazing resin is used to protect a flat surface such as a photo or sheet.
-It is not used in great thickness, but because it is more viscous than casting resin, it stops at the edge of the surface to be resinated and does not need to be contained in a mold, at least, as long as the part is flat and level.
-Some glazing resins allow to keep the flexibility of a resinated element.
+It can't be used very thickly, but since it's more viscous than casting resin, it stops at the edge of the surface to be resinated and doesn't need to be contained in a mold, at least not as long as the part is flat and level.
+Some glaze resins retain the flexibility of the resinated element.
 This is the case with Flex resin.
-Other glazing resins can also be used or create relief on a painting for example.
+Other glazing resins can also be used to create relief on a painting, for example.

 Advantages and disadvantages of epoxy resin